 Scilla ingridiae Speta from southern Turkey is similar to Scilla siberica with one to three pale blue flowers.
 It differs in its seeds that do not have a fleshy appendage.
 Photos from Hans Joschko.

-Scilla ingridiae var. taurica (Barr) Speta is not differentiated from the species by the Plant List.
+Scilla ingridiae var. taurica (Barr) Speta is not differentiated from the species in 2025.
 The photo by Rimmer de Vries is of plants grown from seed (RRW93.33) collected in Adana province, Turkey.

 Scilla libanotica Speta is a rare species distributed in Lebanon, W. Syria and in one location on the Israeli side of Mt.
 Hermon.
 Unlike its closely related S. cilicica, Scilla libanotica appears and flower just days after snow melts.
 It grows in shaded rocky habitats and at the base of deciduous trees.
 Photo taken in its habitat by Oron Peri.